b-mclaren/openinfralab-doc/docs/OCPv/highAvailability.md

 Hypervisors

-* Baremetal - executes on the host's hardware as a lyaer of a lightweight operating system.
+* Baremetal - executes on the host's hardware as a layer of a lightweight operating system.
 * Hosted Hypervisor - executes on the host's operating system; allowing you to use the host for purposes other than virtualization.

 Kubernetes Features for VMs